Brace Belden: Government investigation

 In August 2020, it was revealed that the Department of Homeland Security had conducted an investigation into Belden and other American volunteers who fought with Kurdish forces in Syria.
 The investigation was detailed in a leaked intelligence report titled "The Syrian Conflict and Its Nexus to the U.S.-based Antifascist Movement," which was obtained by journalist Ken Klippenstein and published in The Nation.

 The report, dated 14 July 2020 and marked "For Official Use Only" and "Law Enforcement Sensitive," was compiled by DHS's Intelligence & Analysis Office in coordination with U.S. Customs and Border Protection's National Targeting Center.
 The investigation began in June 2020, two weeks after President Donald Trump promised to designate Antifa as a terrorist organization, and coincided with escalating protests in Portland, Oregon.

 The report included detailed personal information about Belden and at least six other Americans who had volunteered with Kurdish forces, including their Social Security numbers, home addresses, and social media accounts.
 According to the document, Belden was "encountered" by border officials on 8 April 2017 when he arrived in San Francisco from Frankfurt, Germany, returning from his service with the YPG.
-The report described him as "a minor criminal and drug addict who started reading Marx and Lenin in drug rehabilitation treatment," largely drawing information from the 2017 Rolling Stone article about American volunteers in Syria.
+The report called him "a minor criminal and drug addict who started reading Marx and Lenin in drug rehabilitation treatment," largely drawing information from the 2017 Rolling Stone article about American volunteers in Syria.

 The investigation sought to establish connections between Antifa ideology and what the report termed "Kurdish democratic federalism teachings," though the evidence presented was largely circumstantial.
-DHS defined Antifa broadly to encompass "anti-capitalism, communism, socialism, and anarchism," and in some cases, alleged Antifa affiliation was based solely on photographs taken in front of Antifa flags.
+DHS defined Antifa broadly to encompass "anti-capitalism, communism, socialism, and anarchism".
+In some cases, alleged Antifa affiliation was based solely on photographs taken in front of Antifa flags.
 Former DHS officials criticized the investigation's methodology, with one telling The Nation: "They targeted Americans like they're Al-Qaeda.
 They essentially were violating people's rights like this was the 60's."

-In response to the revelations, Belden denied any affiliation with Antifa, stating: "I am not now nor have I ever been a member of any antifa organization."
-He also criticized the investigation's characterization of his political beliefs, quipping that "The US government has been spying on and smearing communists for 100 years but they usually have the decency not to call a Red an anarchist!"
+In response to the revelations, Belden denied any affiliation with Antifa, saying: "I am not now nor have I ever been a member of any antifa organization."
+He also criticized the investigation's characterization of his political beliefs: "The US government has been spying on and smearing communists for 100 years but they usually have the decency not to call a Red an anarchist!"
 The report's publication highlighted broader concerns about domestic surveillance and the targeting of Americans who had legally volunteered to fight alongside U.S.-backed Kurdish forces against ISIS.